Beauty alters the grain of reality.

 Painting traditional subject matter, I find that people, places and things each present me with challenges that are both different and similar.
 In all cases, I try to communicate some of the subject's inherent energy.
 My approach is academic and intellectual, but my involvement is emotional.
 I want my paintings to be accessible, cohesive and harmonious, with a cooperative relationship among the various elements.
 And I love the feel of oil paints.
 My connection with the materials themselves is visceral.

 I paint because I love to do it.
 I see the world as full of beautiful things, and I love the process of expressing my visual enjoyment of life.
 I want to distill and share what surprises and delights me about what I see.
+I particularly enjoy portraiture, and accept portrait commissions.

 I received a B.A. in Fine Arts from Bucknell University, Lewisburg, PA, in 1967, and a Certificate in Fine Arts from the School of Visual Arts in New York City in 1968.
 Additional art training has included academic painting instruction in New York from Angelo John Grado, student of Frank Reilly, and further instruction in the tradition of Frank Reilly from Neilson Carlin in Chester County, PA.
 Also in Chester County, I have received academic drawing instruction from Adrian Bernard Martinez.
 In addition, I have taken several painting classes at Pennsylvania Academy of Fine Arts, and Chester County Art Association.